satvikkumar92/satvikkumar92/README.md

 ### About Me

 - 👋 Hi, I’m Satvik Kumar
-- 👀 I’m interested in Data Engineering, Data Architecture Designing, Big Data Solutions, ML System Designing
+- 👀 I’m interested in Data Engineering, Data Architecture Designing, Big Data Solutions, and ML System Designing

 ### I can be reached at: